 In this four-day session, you'll learn how to give and receive effective feedback that will help resolve even the most difficult situations.
 You'll also learn how to create a supportive communication climate for one-to-one problem solving discussions, whether it's with a fellow employee, colleague, or boss.
 Topics of discussion will focus on identification and prevention of win/lose situations before they begin; six rules to developing a supportive work climate; three essential skills to help resolve all interpersonal conflict; understanding why people do the things they do; how you can turn all conflict into co-operation.
-(26 hours)
+(Total course hours 26)

-CHEM .....
+CHEM.....

-Advanced Preparatory Chemistry
+CHEM 045 Advanced Preparatory Chemistry

 This course covers such topics as measurement, states of matter, composition of matter, structure of the atom, periodic table, bonding, naming compounds, formula writing, mole and composition problems, equations and calculations, solutions, and introductory organic chemistry.
 Lab work is an integral part of this course.
-Prerequisites: Science 030 or Science 10 in the last three years and/or as evaluated by a Chemistry Placement Test; and Math 030 or Math 10 in the last three years and/or skills as evaluated by a Math Placement Test
+Prerequisite: One of the following Foundations Math 11 or Pre-Calculus 11 taken within the last two years. or